devalacarte/mediaplayer/README.md

 As this program is still in a test phase I do not advice anyone to use it.
 It works, but all data is localized, you'll have to use your own mysql/mssql servers

 # Working functions:
-import music:
+import music: (11/7 - 12/7)
-+ Scan specific directories for MP3s
++ Scan specific directories for MP3s (11/7 - 12/7)
 + Get mp3 tags for said MP3s (title, artist, song, albums, track, length, year, genre, ...)
+(11/7 - 12/7)
-+ Import into database
++ Import into database (11/7 - 12/7)

 Media functions:
-+ Play, Pause, Resume, stop
++ Play, Pause, Resume, stop (18/7 - 19/7)
-+ set volume
++ set volume (18/7 - 19/7)
-+ set position in track (not possible yet, it's read only)
++ set position in track (not possible yet, it's read only) (18/7 - 19/7)
-+ next, previous (start of song if more than >20% played)
++ next, previous (start of song if more than >20% played) (18/7 - 19/7)
-+ which audiodevice to play on? (list of available audio devices)
++ which audiodevice to play on? (list of available audio devices) (18/7 - 19/7)
-+ now playing in title bar
++ now playing in title bar (26/7)
++ save last used audio device and volume in settings for next startup (18/7 - 19/7)

 Library functions
-+ Load and actually play songs (dbugging and testing, can play every song loaded in database)
++ Load and actually play songs (dbugging and testing, can play every song loaded in database) (18/7 - 19/7)
-+ Get all data from database (artists, albums, songs)
++ Get all data from database (artists, albums, songs) (11/7 - 12/7)
-+ create allartist overview
++ create allartist overview (25/7 - 26/7)
-+ use last.fm to get images of artists and save image to database if there is none (no need to download all the time)
++ use last.fm to get images of artists and save image to database if there is none (no need to download all the time) (25/7)
-+ change normal wpf app to metro app (working on gui elements)
++ change normal wpf app to metro app (working on gui elements) (25/7 - 26/7)

 # TODO:
++ drag trackbar to play from x seconds
++ settings menu :for lastfm (api key & secret, user info), database info, audio device, default volume on startup
++ script to create database if none exists
 + gui change play buttons
 + icon for taskbar
 + mini next prev pause/play button for mini window on taskbar (see spotify)